Skip to Content

 • Cross Carbon Drag: Provides long lasting smoothness to withstand fast, powerful runs from pelagic and large inshore species.

-Buy at Amazon.com Buy at TackleDirect
+Buy on Amazon Buy on TackleDirect

-We earn a commission if you make a purchase, at no additional cost to you.
+“Here at saltedangler.com we participate in affiliate programs and may earn a commission if you make a purchase, at no additional cost to you.”

 mm